o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 #### Kimchi proofs

+We describe how Kimchi (and later Pickles) proof is structured to give the context in which the MSM verification task is located.

 When we verify a kimchi proof, all of the required information is included in either the *verification key* or the *proof*.
 We describe the contents of the verification key as 'fixed' -- they define the circuit / statement to be proved -- and the contents of the proof represent the specific instance that satisfies that circuit / statement.

 At a high-level, the kimchi verification protocol runs through 3 distinct stages of the protocol.
 The full algorithm in the reference implementation can be found [here](https://github.com/o1-labs/proof-systems/blob/master/kimchi/src/verifier.rs).
 This algorithm operates over a curve `C` (Pallas or Vesta in the context of pickles).